krishjainx/krishjainx/README.md

 [Krish Jain](https://www.linkedin.com/in/krishjain02/): Undergrad | Software Engineer | Researcher | [Apple WWDC Scholar](https://www.macworld.com/article/1457999/swift-student-challenge-apple.html) | Yale Young Global Scholar

+🌍  **About me:**
 Insatiably curious, I strive to learn, create, and make a positive impact on the world.
 My passions lie in health tech, infrastructure, cloud computing, cybersecurity, and developer tools – fields where technology can change lives.
 My diverse background, from India to Spain and now the US, fuels my collaborative spirit and desire to build a better future for all.

-**Socials:**
+🔗 **Socials:**

 - Email: krish.jain@chainguard.dev | kjain7@u.rochester.edu | kjain@fedoraproject.org | kj2560@nyu.edu
 - Mastodon: https://fosstodon.org/@krishjain

-**Recently:** Worked on Secure Extensions for Image-Based Linux with the Flatcar team.
+🌟 **Recently:** Worked on Secure Extensions for Image-Based Linux with the Flatcar team.
 [Flatcar Linux](https://www.flatcar.org/) is a project out of Kinvolk (now [acquired by Microsoft](https://azure.microsoft.com/en-us/blog/microsoft-acquires-kinvolk-to-accelerate-containeroptimized-innovation/)).
 Mentored by Thilo Fromm from Microsoft Germany.
-Along with my internship, I'm also contributing bug fixes and solving backlog in open source projects in my spare time.
+Along with my internship, I'm also contributing bug fixes and solving backlogs in open-source projects in my spare time.

-**Testimonials**
+💼 **Testimonials**

 "Throughout the internship, Krish remained highly motivated, displayed a strong eagerness to learn, and always delivered towards his goals.
 He contributed significant improvements to the Flatcar project and helped create a solid foundation for our composable images initiative." - Thilo Fromm, Microsoft